 • Has or is recovering from a minor illness, such as a cold or an ear infection.

-• Has a slight fever.
+• Has a mild fever.

 • Has had recent exposure to someone with a disease that is easily spread from person to person.